Install empiricaldist if we don't already have it

 At the time of diagnosis, the average survival time is about 14 months.
 That is certainly a bleak prognosis, but there is some good news to follow.
 If a patient survives the first 14 months, we expect them to survive another 18 months, on average.
 If they survive those 18 months, for a total of 32, we expect them to survive another 28 months.
 And if they survive those 28 months, for a total of 60 months (five years), we expect them to survive another 35 months (almost three years).
 The vertical lines indicate these milestones.
 It’s like running a race where the finish line keeps moving, and the farther you go, the faster it retreats.

-If you hear that the average survival time after diagnosis is 14 months, you might imagine a Gaussian distribution where 14 months is the most common value and an equal number of patients live more or less than 14 months.
+For example, if you hear that the average survival time after diagnosis is 14 months, you might imagine a Gaussian distribution where 14 months is the most common value and an equal number of patients live more or less than 14 months.
 But that would be a very misleading picture.

 To show how bad it would be, I chose a Gaussian distribution that matches the distribution of survival times as well as possible – which is not very well – and used it to compute average remaining survival times.